exercism/jq/exercises/concept/high-score-board/.docs/hints.md

 ## 1. Create a new high score board

-- Create a new object using curly brackets.
+- Create a new object using curly braces.
 - Write the key as a string so the key can contain spaces.
 - Separate key and value using a colon.